bimalstha0/music4mood/README.md

 - Alongside, please research on CNN architecture.
 - Make sure to create your own repo with your own work.
 You can take help from this repo.
 From ChatGPT as long as you know what you are doing.
 - Best of Luck.

+For collaborators
+- Clone the project
+- Create a new branch.
+- If any changes suggested.
+Please do it and push it in a new branch.
+Avoid pushing it to the main branch